 SECTION: GENERAL INDEX: A-26

 SUBJECT: RISK MANAGEMENT POLICY

->

-> The environmental health and safety of faculty, staff, students and the visiting public is of primary concern to the University of Houston-Victoria (University).
+The environmental health and safety of faculty, staff, students is of primary concern to the University of Houston-Victoria (University).
 In order to address this concern and in accordance with UH System Administrative Memorandum 01.C.01, Risk Management Policy, the University establishes this risk management policy pertaining to its personnel as well as the safekeeping of its property.
 The longer term goal of this policy is to minimize harm to the physical, human, fiscal and environmental resources of the University, and to minimize the potential cost of risk.
 Therefore, whenever possible, the University shall eliminate, modify, transfer or provide for insurance coverage of existing and potential risks that may cause loss or injury to personnel, damage to component University property or loss of revenue.
 The University shall take reasonable actions and precautions to prevent harmful events and losses, including:

->

-> - identifying real and potential risks and developing procedures to eliminate, mitigate or manage them (or their effects) in an effective manner;
+- identifying real and potential risks and developing procedures to eliminate, mitigate or manage them (or their effects) in an effective manner;

 - avoiding unnecessary or unreasonable risk exposures to the extent possible;